What is OTP? OTP Works, Types & Applications in 2024

 What is OTP?

 An OTP, or One-Time Password, is a single-use code generated for authentication purposes.
 Unlike traditional static passwords that remain constant, OTPs provide dynamic and time-sensitive codes that expire after a short duration, typically a few minutes.
-The essence of OTP lies in its ability to enhance security by requiring users to input a constantly changing code along with their regular credentials.

 How OTP Works